LIZZY'S STORY

 Howard University

-"Elizabeth Keckley was a prolific woman whose work left behind a heritage that was spectacular and profound.
-What she was able to accomplish during her lifetime is astounding.
+"Elizabeth Keckley was a prolific woman whose work left a spectacular and profound legacy of staying power.
+What she accomplished during her lifetime is astounding.

 Credit: Documenting the American South of North Carolina, Chapel Hill Libraries